 Thank you for your interest in applying to the Project INSTRUCT grant focusing on preparing inclusive special educators and speech-language pathologists in grades K-12 to support students with intellectual and developmental disabilities (IDD) and complex communication needs (CCN) in inclusive settings.
-The third cohort of Project INSTRUCT scholars will begin in Fall 2022.
+The fourth cohort of Project INSTRUCT scholars will begin in Fall 2023.

 The following information details how you will apply for this federally funded fellowship.
 Please note, application to Project INSTRUCT grant is for funding only, if you have not been previously admitted to KU, you will also need to apply to the Department of Special Education or the Department of Speech-Language-Hearing: Sciences and Disorders.